Vitor Carvalho (footballer, born 1993)

-Vitor Francisco dos Santos de Carvalho (born 17 February 1993 in Brazil) is a Brazilian professional footballer simply known as Vitor Carvalho, who currently plays as a centre-back for Malaysia Super League club Melaka.
+Vitor Francisco dos Santos de Carvalho (born 17 February 1993) is a Brazilian professional footballer who plays as a centre-back.

-Club career
+Career

 In August 2025, Carvalho signed a contract with Melaka, who had just been promoted to the Malaysia Super League.
 He made his debut for Melaka in the opening match of the Super League against Penang, which ended in a 1–1 draw.